 Jassby Review

-Jassby offers a free virtual debit card.
+Jassby is a debit card and an app with parental controls for kids and teens.
 But is it safe and secure?
 Find out if Jassby is worth it for your child.

 Pros and Cons